Vincent F. Seyfried: Biography

+Later life and death

-After his wife died in 1985 (they had no children) he continued his publishing until, in declining health, he moved from Garden City to assisted living facilities.
-He died 4 days shy of his 94th birthday, on 14 April 2012, and was interred at St. John's Cemetery, Middle Village (Queens).
+After his wife died in 1985 (they had no children) he continued his publishing until moving to assisted living facilities, due to declining health.
+He died four days shy of his 94th birthday in a Nassau County, New York nursing home, on April 14, 2012, from Alzheimer's Disease, and was interred at St. John's Cemetery, Middle Village (Queens).